osg-htc/docs/docs/data/stashcache/install-origin.md

 Installing the origin
 ---------------------

-The origin service consists of an XRootD daemons and its dependencies for the authentication infrastructure.
+The origin service consists of one or more XRootD daemons and their dependencies for the authentication infrastructure.
 To simplify installation, OSG provides convenience RPMs that install all required software with a single command: